By Tim Rockford

 Why should personal trainers consider adding self defense training to the list of client services offered?
 There are both personal and professional reasons!

-So, why suggest that personal trainers should (or could) become effective self defense instructors?
-A few reasons why a personal trainer could easily transition into becoming a knowledgeable and proficient self defense instructor because today’s professional trainers:
+So, why suggest that personal trainers should (or could) become effective self defense training instructors?
+A few reasons why a personal trainer could easily transition into becoming a knowledgeable and proficient self defense training instructor are because today’s professional trainers:

 For example, a self defense instructor must be able to teach the 110 lb. female client how to maximize her ability to generate power, reduce reaction time, strike with the greatest possible accuracy to the “right” target, under conditions of extremely high duress and adrenaline rush.
 Here is an example of how this might be accomplished:

 - An elbow strike is much more powerful if the client learns to execute the strike utilizing the whole body instead of just the arm.

 - The client needs to be taught to pivot on the feet and rotate the hips and shoulders while executing an elbow strike.

 - He or she needs to be taught to maintain a certain alignment in the wrist, elbow and shoulder in relation to the plane of the elbow strike movement pattern, in order to keep the shoulder joint in the position that provides for the greatest possible muscle contraction force around that joint.

 - The greatest possible muscle contraction force around a joint makes the stike stronger and/or more powerful